alexlamb/alexlamb.github.io/_posts/2017-07-06-throwing-money-five.md

 "So we need a revolution," says Karl.
 "A planned economy!"

 I don't think so.
 From what I've seen, top-down controlled economies tend to end up with inequality curves just like the ones we just looked at.
 If anything, they seem even steeper.
 The inexorable logic of inequality doesn't really care what's being traded, whether it's money or political favors in a single-party system.
-I suspect we need something else.
+I suspect that we need something else.

 I want to come back to this topic with models that more closely resemble actual markets because I'd like to know what *would* work.
-But in the mean time, the meta-point stands: we understand the world when we look past just the specifics in front of us, and start investigating the higher-level patterns.
+But in the mean time, the meta-point stands: we understand the world when we look past just the specifics in front of us and start investigating the higher-level patterns.
 When we exercise our curiosity, we are stronger and wiser.
 And if you've read this far, you're already doing that.
-So I salute you, dear Reader.
+So I salute you, dear reader.
 Thank you for going on this journey with me.
 Next time, I'll give the wealth models a rest, and post about something a little different.